diversario/node-ssdp/README.md

 # SSDP fork for React Native from node

 This is a fork of `node-ssdp` that uses `react-native-udp` instead of `dgram` to enable react multicast messaging and plain socket control.
 The API is the same as in the forked version.
-Make sure you properly install and link [react-native-udp](https://github.com/tradle/react-native-udp) and set the `Buffer` variable as global or install the browser-compatible npm buffer package.

-Make sure you close all the sockets you open and never try to reopen one already open, mobile OSs and React Native are very aggresive both with security and performance, so a misuse could kill your process.

 <a href="https://getyeti.co" target="_blank">
    <img alt="works with yeti" src="https://github.com/netbeast/react-native-dial/raw/master/works-with-yeti.png" width="100" />